SimpelMe/stream-observer/README.md

   * left and right screen margin for the OSD in scaled pixels
 * --osd-margin-y=5
   * top and bottom screen margin for the OSD in scaled pixels

+Note: Keybinding will follow.
+Use /Users/xxx/.config/mpv/scripts/ to add special functions to keys.